Orderability and Asymptotic Structure of $\mathrm{QI}(\mathbb{R}^n)$: Introduction

 \section{Introduction}

 The concept of quasi-isometry plays a central role in geometric group theory, serving as a large-scale invariant of metric spaces and finitely generated groups equipped with word metrics.
-For a metric space $X$, the group of quasi-isometries $QI(X)$ is defined as the set of equivalence classes of self quasi-isometries under the relation of bounded distance.
-Although the study of $QI(X)$ for various classes of spaces and groups has received considerable attention including irreducible lattices in semisimple Lie groups \cite{Farb}, solvable Baumslag-Solitar groups $BS(1, n)$ \cite[Theorem 7.1]{Farb_Mosher}, as well as the groups $BS(m, n)$ where $1 < m < n$ \cite[Theorem 4.3]{Whyte}, the structure of $QI(\Rn)$ remains only partially understood.
+For a metric space $X$, the group of quasi-isometries $\QI(X)$ is defined as the set of equivalence classes of self quasi-isometries under the relation of bounded distance.
+Although the study of $\QI(X)$ for various classes of spaces and groups has received considerable attention, including irreducible lattices in semisimple Lie groups \cite{Farb}, solvable Baumslag-Solitar groups $\BS(1, n)$ \cite[Theorem 7.1]{Farb_Mosher}, as well as the groups $\BS(m, n)$ where $1 < m < n$ \cite[Theorem 4.3]{Whyte}, the structure of $\QI(\Rn)$ remains only partially understood.

-For $n=1$, Sankaran \cite{sankaran} provided an explicit description via the group $PL_\delta(\R)$, the group of piecewise-linear homeomorphisms of the real line with bounded slopes, revealing a rich algebraic structure containing Thompson’s group $F$ and free groups of continuum rank with center being trivial \cite{chakraborty}.
-Notably, Gromov and Pansu \cite[\textsection 3.3.B]{gromov} demonstrated that for $n = 1$, $QI(\mathbb{Z}) (\cong QI(\mathbb{R})$) emerges as an infinite-dimensional group.
-In \cite{ye2023group}, it was shown that the orientation preserving quasi-isometry group $QI^{+}(\R)$ is not simple, admitting a suitable normal subgroup and exhibiting intriguing dynamical properties: it is left-orderable but not locally indicable and has no effective action on $\R$.
-Later \cite{bhowmik_chakraborty2} gave an almost complete characterization of $QI(\R_{+})$, the quasi-isometry group of the positive real line through a new invariant, revealing that a related quotient remains left-orderable yet not–locally indicable.
+For $n=1$, Sankaran \cite{sankaran} provided an explicit description via the group $\PL_\delta(\R)$, the group of piecewise-linear homeomorphisms of the real line with bounded slopes, revealing a rich algebraic structure containing Thompson's group $F$ and free groups of continuum rank, with trivial center \cite{chakraborty}.
+Notably, Gromov and Pansu \cite[\textsection 3.3.B]{gromov} demonstrated that, for $n = 1$, $\QI(\mathbb{Z}) \cong \QI(\mathbb{R})$ emerges as an infinite-dimensional group.
+In \cite{ye2023group}, it was shown that the orientation-preserving quasi-isometry group $\QI^{+}(\R)$ is not simple, admitting a suitable normal subgroup and exhibiting intriguing dynamical properties: it is left-orderable but not locally indicable and has no effective action on $\R$.
+Later, \cite{bhowmik_chakraborty2} gave an almost complete characterization of $\QI(\R_{+})$, the quasi-isometry group of the positive real line, through a new invariant, revealing that a related quotient remains left-orderable yet not locally indicable.